pingcap/dm/docs/RFCS/20190906_flow_control.md

 ### Congestion control framework

-The congestion control framework is separated into two parts, the congestion detect component and the data flow control component.
+The congestion control framework is separated into three parts, the congestion detect component, the data flow control component and the concurrency control component.

 #### The congestion detect component